mhamzahashim/zbloggingx/content/posts/a-glossary-of-important-seo-terminology-to-know.md

 ### Nofollow Backlink:

 What is a nofollow backlink?
 Nofollow backlink does not pass the authority because the tag rel=” nofollow” in the HTML code of the website tells crawlers not to follow these backlinks.
 Google does not transfer the authority or anchor text across nofollow links.

-### Error 404:

-The HTTP 404, 404 Not Found, 404, Page Not Found, or Server Not Found error message is a Hypertext Transfer Protocol standard response code, in computer network communications, to indicate that the browser was able to communicate with a given server, but the server could not find what was requested.

 ### User Experience: